josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 It is smart enough to use the system Python.

-Say that you want to make this Python3 version the default for your user?
+Say that you want to make this Python3 version the default for your user.
 There is a way to do that using the experimental flag `--preview` and `--default` (makes it python3):

 ```shell
 [josevnz@dmaf5 ~]$ uv python install 3.13 --default --preview